 After missing a deadline to place rent control before Sacramento voters this fall, tenant advocates on Thursday submitted signatures in hopes of qualifying their initiative for the March 2020 ballot.
 Sacramento city officials will now determine whether tenant activists submitted the required number of valid voter signatures to qualify the measure.
 If the petition is rejected, tenant activists, including members of Service Employees International Union and Alliance of Californians for Community Engagement, would need to start the initiative process over for any chance at making the ballot in 2020.

-The California Apartment Association’s offices will be closed Monday, May 28, in observance of Memorial Day.
-Normal operating hours will resume Tuesday.
+The California Apartment Association’s offices will be closed Monday, Sept.
+3, in observance of Labor Day.
+Normal operating hours will resume Tuesday, Sept 4.